 This was written the day we tried to set up my son’s RDSP at the local Barrhaven TD Branch.
-I will leave it as I wrote it (a bit raw), but it reflects my frustration with the TD RDSP setup, which is a new system, and how the Bank and the Government seemed hell-bent to make the RDSP as hard as possible to use.
+I will leave it as I wrote it.
+It reflects my frustration with the TD RDSP setup, which was a new program, and how the Bank and the Government seemed hell-bent to make the RDSP as hard as possible to use.

-My wife and I spent about an hour working with our TD/Waterhouse rep attempting to do an TD RDSP setup for my son.
+My wife and I spent over an hour working with our TD/Waterhouse rep attempting to set up an RDSP with TD Directline.
 Luckily the rep had already pre-read as much information was available from TD about the RDSP (i.e. not very much), and so we spent 45 minutes filling in paper forms (yes, it is all paperwork, nothing can be done on-line).

 What really had my head spinning was: